 We may issue equity or equity-based securities (such as our Convertible Notes) in the future in connection with acquisitions or strategic transactions, to adjust our ratio of debt to equity, including through repayment of outstanding debt, to fund expansion of our operations or for other purposes.
 To the extent we issue additional equity securities, including upon conversion of our outstanding Convertible Notes, the percentage ownership of our existing stockholders would be reduced.
 The sale of substantial amounts of our common stock could adversely affect its price.
-The sale or the availability for sale of a large number of shares of our common stock in the public market could cause the price of our common stock to decline.
-The issuance of shares of our common stock upon conversion of our Convertible Notes could also adversely affect the price of our common stock.
+The sale or the availability for sale of a large number of shares of our common stock to decline.
+The issuance of shares of our common stock upon conversion of our common stock.